 The attached documents were made available on the Commission's website in October for public review and comment.
-One comment was received regarding an error related to the new expanded statement language and that error was corrected.
+One comment was received regarding an error related to the deadline because of the observed state holiday Cesar Chavez Day and that error was corrected.
+That change is highlighted in green.
 No other changes were made in response to public comments.
-All updates are highlighted in yellow.